isaev-the-poetry/prisma-extension-caching/README.md

 # Supported methods

 ```
 findMany
 groupBy
 count
 aggregate
+findUnique**
 ```

 Any other method will produce standart database query without caching.
 Open for MR.

+findUnique ** if original query return null, result won't be saved in cache.

+# QA:
+  How it work?
+    - First time query executed in database, rest will be served from cache until being purged manually, by calling purge() method on model.
+  How it works with types?
+    - Fully support
+  Can i disable cache for specific method/model?
+    - No. Use second client instead.
+  Why do i need to cache findUnique?
+    - It helpfull, when you use include in query.
+      Ex: cache.posts.findUnique({ where: { id: 1 }, include: { comments: { take: 10 } }})